-- Buprenorphine: Buprenorphine treatment is a medication often marketed under brand names such as Suboxone, Sublocade, Zubsolv, and Subutex to treat illicit opioid addiction and prescription opioid dependence.
+- Buprenorphine: Buprenorphine treatment is a medication often marketed under brand names such as Suboxone, Sublocade, Zubsolv, and Subutex to treat illicit opioid addiction and prescription opioid dependency.

-- Naltrexone (Vivitrol): Vivitrol is a monthly injection form of naltrexone that can help treat opiate addiction and other substance dependence.
+- Naltrexone (Vivitrol): Vivitrol is a monthly injection form of naltrexone that can help rehabilitate people with opiate addiction and other substance dependence.
 Oral Naltrexone medication is also an available form of MAT.

 - Antabuse: This medication can help treat alcohol addiction.

 Therapies for Recovering From Opioid Addiction

 We offer individual therapy and counseling sessions, as well as group counseling as part of the effective treatment of opioid use and prescription painkiller abuse.
 Most patients benefit from a combination of both types of therapy.
 Getting to know other people in the program and listening to them talk about their own lives can help you identify your triggers — and perhaps most importantly, help you understand that you are not alone in dealing with your struggles.